thamar-solorio/acl-pub/book.md

        + 12:00--13:30 Lunch

+   **This is very important for things like the digital handbook!**

 -  Time ranges should be fully specified, with two dashes in between (and no spaces).
 Don't put just the start time.

        17 9:00--9:30 # A really great paper

 -  Do not put time ranges in parentheses

+-  Please make sure your file passes [this verification script](files/verify_order.py).
+E.g.,

+       $ cat proceedings/order | python verify_order.py
+       Found 0 errors

 #### Copyright Page